Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 I’m weak.
 There are limits to what I can do, and I’m becoming more aware of that as I get older.
 In the middle of a good conversation with a student, I might feel like I’m Superman flying through the air, but I’m not.
-All it takes is a failed lesson plan or a student walking out of class to remind me of that.
+All it takes is a failed lesson plan or a student walking out of class to get me tangled up in my cape and free-falling to the ground.
 Teaching humbles me, but in a strange way, I’m grateful.

 Last week, after the bell rang and all the students filed out to go home, Jennifer lingered.
 She’s a student of mine who loves writing, and despite being shy, still chooses to get involved in class.
 Her courage amazes me.
 She walked to the front and waited patiently.